 I have a confession to make: I fear beets.
 It is one of the few food phobias I have.* Whenever I think of beets, I think of the color and smell of canned beets.
-That horrifying, blood red color, and that tinny, sweet, off smell.
-Eyuck.
+That horrifying, blood-red color and that tinny, sweet, off smell.
+Yuck.

-My problem is that Diane (aka Mrs. DadWhoCooksDinner) loves beets.
-Just loves them.
-When we'd go to the farmer's market, the beets would sit there, in their bunches, looking colorful and innocent.
+My problem?
+My wife loves beets.
+When we'd go to the farmer's market, the beets would sit in their bunches, looking colorful and innocent.
 Diane would insist on getting some, and then it would be up to me to cook them.

-*This is one of the few downsides to being a Dad who Cooks Dinner.
-Sometimes you just have to buck up.
-Luckily, nobody I love wants me to cook tripe.
+This is one of the few downsides to being a Dad who Cooks Dinner.
+Sometimes, I have to buck up and cook the beets.

-**OK, I confess.
-First I tried to distract her with brussel sprouts, her food phobia.
-She would not be denied.
+(OK, I confess.
+First, I tried to distract her with Brussels sprouts, her food phobia.
+She would not be denied.)

-After a few rounds of this, I learned to roast beets.
-If you roast them, the result is a nutty-sweet vegetable that I...I...I kind of like.
+After a while, I realized that roasting beets results in a nutty-sweet vegetable that I…I…I kind of like.
 There, I said it.
+I'll eat beets.
+Especially these beets.

 - 6 medium beets (between the size of a baseball and a golf ball)